It’s 4 a.m. Do you know where your sanity is?

 Welcome to the frustrating world of menopause and insomnia, where you spend hours getting to sleep, only to wake up three hours later and stare at the ceiling.
 When did sleep become such a nightmare?

-Here are four tips to help you tackle interrupted sleep.
+Here are three tips to help you tackle interrupted sleep.

 Get out of bed

 It may sound odd, but staying in bed after your eyes open may not help you get back to sleep faster.
 In fact, ruminating and staring at the ceiling may make your anxiety worse.
 Consider getting out of bed and moving into a space with calming light and reading a book or putting on music that soothes you.
 We want our brains to associate the bedroom with sleeping, not working or “watching.”